 Earlier today, a writer friend of mine asked her facebook friends to name a “globally acclaimed/commercially successful novel published in the last 20-30 years that does not have an American/British character or any other significant connection to the US/UK (plot, setting etc.)?”
-This book was to be written in English and could not be a translation.
+This book was to have been written in English and could not be a translation.

-But it’s not just American culture writ large but whiteness that is privileged in a lot of what crosses over – it’s a trope we see regularly in literature and film we consume: the white savior character (To Kill a Mockingbird – one of my all time favourite books, The Help, 12 Years a Slave etc.) to stories that only seem to matter in relation to their relation to whiteness (e.g. Cry Freedom in which both Steve Biko and Denzel Washington, who played him, were supporting characters in a story about apartheid).
+But it’s not just American culture but whiteness that is privileged in a lot of what crosses over – it’s a trope we see regularly in literature and film we consume: from the white savior character (To Kill a Mockingbird – one of my all time favourite books, The Help, 12 Years a Slave etc.) to stories that only seem to matter in relation to their relation to whiteness (e.g. Cry Freedom in which both Steve Biko and Denzel Washington, who played him, were supporting characters in a story about apartheid).
 And it raises the question, does even regional literature too often have its gaze turned toward the West or too keen an awareness of the West’s gaze on it, and spotlights how rare it is for books that don’t to claim the global spotlight (markers of which are commercial and critical success).

 One of the things I enjoy about the existence of my latest book With Grace is that it is a fairytale that centres a little black girl in a Caribbean space who saves herself – subverting racial, cultural, gender tropes typical of the fairytale genre.
 Now I just need it to do the crossover thing.
 As an aside, perhaps this limited its crossoverability, but one of my favourite reader reviews of my novel Oh Gad! was the one that referred to it as “unapologetically Antiguan”.
 Among my other books, Musical Youth, touches on the theme of colourism in the black community, a bi-product of the multi-generational centering of whiteness.